Revisiting Face Forgery Detection: From Facial Representation to Forgery Detection: Experiment

 \subsubsection{Generalization Evaluation}

-We first evaluate the generalization capability of various FFD methods on cross-datasets: CDF, DFDC, and FFIW.
-We also present the average AUC across these three datasets for a clear comparison.
-Table~\ref{tab:sota} shows the quantitative comparison results, as can be seen: (1) previous FFD methods exhibit varying and unsatisfactory performance on cross-datasets with diverse forgery patterns, indicating that generalization to unseen cross-datasets remains a significant challenge in FFD task; (2) except SBI~\cite{shiohara2022detecting}, which uses sophisticated augmentation strategies instead of FF++ forged videos during training, even our baseline BEiT v2' significantly outperforms existing methods in generalization, including FTCN~\cite{zheng2021exploring} and AltFreezing~\cite{wang2023altfreezing}, which utilize additional temporal information.
-These results highlight the significance of a proficient backbone in FFD models, as well as the indispensable role of analyzing the correspondent relationship between the capabilities of different backbones and FFD problems; (3) Ours and Ours+SBI achieve state-of-the-art generalization performance, especially on the more diverse and complex forgery patterns in DFDC and FFIW, which present greater challenges and differ significantly from the within-dataset FF++.
-These results demonstrate that our competitive backbone fine-tuning framework effectively equips the backbone with a powerful ability to uncover implicit forgery cues across different face synthesis algorithms.
-Additionally, compared to UIA-ViT~\cite{zhuang2022uia}, which also uses ViT-B as the network architecture, our framework achieves a $10.81$\% performance improvement, demonstrating our method's superior ability to unlock ViT's potential.
+We first evaluate the generalizability of various FFD methods on $5$ classic cross-datasets and present the average AUC across these datasets for a clear comparison.
+Table~\ref{tab:sota} shows the quantitative results, as can be seen: (1) previous FFD methods exhibit varying and unsatisfactory performance on cross-datasets with diverse forgery patterns, indicating that generalization to unseen cross-datasets remains a significant challenge.
+(2) Both CFB and TFCU~\cite{guo2025face} utilize FB as the backbone and achieve relatively stable performance across $5$ common cross-datasets (all exceeding $84$\%), significantly outperforming existing methods.
+These results highlight the importance of backbone facial representation capability for effective fine-tuning in FFD methods.
+It is worth noting that TFCU relies on video temporal information, while our models only requires spatial information from a single frame, enabling support for both image and video inputs.
+(3) CFB++ achieves further performance gains by leveraging FB++ pre-trained on a larger real-face dataset and achieves state-of-the-art performance when combined with the SBI data augmentation strategy (CFB++ $w/$ SBI), especially on the more diverse and complex forgery patterns in DFDC and FFIW, which pose greater challenges and differ significantly from the within-dataset FF++.
+These results demonstrate that our fine-tuning framework effectively equips the backbone with a powerful ability to uncover implicit forgery cues across different face synthesis algorithms.
+For more analytical experiments, see Section~\ref{sec:facial-representation}.